Artisanal mining: Collaborative group on Artisanal and Small-Scale Mining (CASM)

-CASM is a global networking and coordination facility with a stated mission "to reduce poverty by improving the environmental, social and economic performance of artisanal and small-scale mining in developing countries."
+CASM is a global networking and coordination facility with a stated mission "to reduce poverty by improving the environmental, social and economic performance of artisanal and small-scale mining in developing countries".
 CASM is currently chaired by the UK's Department for International Development and is housed at the World Bank headquarters in Washington, D.C.

-Resourced by a multi-donor trust fund, CASM currently receives its core funding from the UK and the World Bank, supplemented by program support from Japan, amongst others, Canada, France and the US.
+Resourced by a multi-donor trust fund, CASM receives its core funding from the UK and the World Bank, supplemented by program support from Japan, amongst others, Canada, France and the US.
 Several companies, trade associations and charitable funds, such as Tiffany & Co Foundation, also contribute finances to CASM's work program.
 CASM funding has leveraged significant additional funding for work in the ASM sector.

 In 2008, CASM produced a report on Mineral Certification.
 This report discussed the opportunity of using certification of origin and certification of ethical quality to stimulate sustainable development in artisanal mining communities.